 Campbell Institute accepts applications from all students who meet published course entry requirements.
 Applications are accepted on a first come, first served basis but if a course is full, you will be offered a place in a course starting at a later date.

-To apply to enrol in a course, you must complete an Application Form which can be accessed through our web site or sent to you via email.
-If you are applying for a course that has entry requirements, you will also need to provide the necessary evidence such as verified copies of qualifications, identification including your passport, schooling and evidence of English Language level (within the last 2 years) such as IELTS Academic or TOEFL.
+To apply to enrol in a course, you must complete an Application Form which can be accessed through our website or sent to you via email.
+If you are applying for a course that has entry requirements, you will also need to provide the necessary evidence such as verified copies of qualifications, and you may be required to participate in a language, literacy and numeracy assessment.

 If you are applying for Credit you should indicate this on your enrolment and supply certified copies of your transcripts so we can assess your application for Credit.
-See the section on Credits in this Handbook below.
+See the section on Credit Transfer in this Handbook.

 Once you have completed your Application Form and gathered all the necessary evidence, send it to admissions@campbellinstitute.edu.au.
-Campbell Institute will contact you to let you know the status of your application/ enrolment, and to conduct an entry interview, if required, to confirm your details and ensure the course you have selected is the most appropriate for your needs.
+Campbell Institute will contact you to let you know the status of your application/ enrolment, and to conduct an entry interview/LLN assessment, to confirm your details and ensure the course you have selected is the most appropriate for your needs.

 Upon approval of your application you will be offered a place in your course and sent further information about the next steps, payment arrangements and how you can get started in your course.
 This will be your Letter of Offer and Written Agreement.
-When you receive your Letter of Offer and Written Agreement including Terms and Conditions of Enrolment, make sure you read all the information carefully and make sure it is correct.
+When you receive your Letter of Offer and Written Agreement including Terms and Conditions of Enrolment, make sure you read all the information carefully, make sure it is correct, and reach out to us if you require clarification or have any questions.